 If you wanted to find the SMARTEST PEOPLE TO FOLLOW, here are the people I would recommend.
 They are using Twitter to communicate in different ways, are the best of the best at what they do, and I enjoy and look forward to seeing their tweets!

-32 Smart Twitter Users to Follow
+32 Smart Twitter Users to Follow in 2011

 I’ll have to confess, creating this list was difficult.
 I know I haven’t included everyone.
 I’ve tried to select a cross section of people.
 Undoubtedly, I have omitted some key folks.
 I surely AM following them, they just didn’t make the list!
 Please, no hurt feelings!